echancrure/PTC-Solver/doc/ptc_readme.txt

 2. WHAT'S NEW IN THIS RELEASE
 ===========================================================
+Version 1.7 is a port update.
+The PTC Solver is now compatible with Eclipse 7.0.
+Labeling of rationals is more thorough.

 Version 1.6 is a port update.
 The PTC Solver is now compatible with the latest version of Eclipse 6.0.
 The PTC Solver is now open source.